Lewis J. Minor

-Lewis Joseph Minor (October 24, 1914 – March 17, 2002) was an American inventor, food scientist, businessman and philanthropist who founded the L. J. Minor Corporation in 1951 and is credited as one of the earliest supporters for elevating the chef title from domestic to professional in the Department of Labor Dictionary of Occupational Titles.
+Lewis Joseph Minor (October 24, 1914 – March 17, 2002) was an American inventor, food scientist, businessman and philanthropist who founded the L. J. Minor Corporation in 1951 and is credited as one of the earliest supporters for elevating the chef title from domestic to professional in the Department of Labor's Dictionary of Occupational Titles.

 Early life

-Lewis Joseph Minor was born in Harbour Beach, Michigan to Kathleen Mary Hill, who immigrated from Tipperary, Ireland and Newell Wellington Minor, an analytical chemist and combustion engineer for Ford Motor Company.
+Lewis Joseph Minor was born in Harbor Beach, Michigan to Kathleen Mary Hill, who immigrated from County Tipperary, Ireland and Newell Wellington Minor, an analytical chemist and combustion engineer for Ford Motor Company.
 Minor attended schools in nearby Highland Park.
 At the age 18, he graduated from St. Benedict High School and began working for the Donahue Varnish Company.
 Minor graduated with honors from Highland Park Junior College in 1937.
 He then enrolled at Michigan State College where he graduated with a bachelor's degree in Chemistry in 1939.
 Earlier that same year, he married Ruth Eloise Angell of Lansing, Michigan.
 Minor went on to receive his master's degree in Analytical Chemistry from Wayne State University in 1944, and his Ph.D. in Food Science from Michigan State University.

 Career

 Minor joined La Choy Food Company and served as Technical Director from 1939 to 1942.
 In this role, he was responsible for product control, process development, and new product research.
 From 1942-44, he was a Research Associate in the Owens-Illinois Research Center and Research Director and Vice President for McKay-Davis Company from 1944-46.

 At McKay-Davis, Minor's team earned a U.S Army Quartermaster Corps citation for an "outstanding contribution to the defense effort" for work on developing and producing a unique, flavorful bouillon powder and chocolate bar used in World War II "K" rations.

-In 1947, he became Technical Director for Huron Milling Company in charge of developing new applications for :monosodium glutamate, :hydrolyzed vegetable protein and edible :wheat starch.
+In 1947, he became Technical Director for Huron Milling Company in charge of developing new applications for monosodium glutamate, hydrolyzed vegetable protein and edible wheat starch.

 Minor returned to Michigan State University as a Visiting Professor of Food Science at The School of Hotel, Restaurant and Institutional Management.
 His Visiting Professor position, which he retained for 20 years leading up to his retirement, enabled him to teach, to continue food science research, and to pursue his personal and philanthropic interests directed toward raising the status of American chefs.
 Minor and his wife helped the school through their financial support for the Chef’s position in 1982.
 They began the $1 million endowment in 1988 for the Chef de Cuisine position at the school.
 Minor and his wife have been called the “Supreme Benefactors” of the school, having also endowed the Michael L. Minor Master of Science in Foodservice Management at Michigan State University in 1996.